 4. We do not seek (nor are offered) the support of large institutions such as corporations, some government bureaus, or funding agencies.
 We do this to be free of the obligation to serve conflicting interests.
 We make do with very limited resources, resources that we have gained with our own labor or generously contributed by friends and allies.

 5. We believe that the professionalization of writing further alienates the people from this supposedly creative, empowering act.
 Professional writing only serves capitalist endeavors.
-We believe that writing is for/by everyone, not just for/by those who studied it nor those could make money out of it.
+We believe that writing is for/by everyone, not just for/by those who studied it nor those who could make money out of it.
 As long as someone has written something, even if it is a graffiti or a Facebook post, she has already produced a text.
 She has, therefore, written.
 Our concerns and duty are beyond the question of whether she is a Writer or not.

 7. We work with texts, not with Literature.
 “Literature” has always been defined by literary institutions including the academe or the market-driven publishing industry itself.
 Texts have been produced much longer than literature has been produced.
 Texts will remain even after literature is dead.
 This is because texts can be written — and read — anywhere.

 8. We are suspicious of any kind of institutional validation.
 We have joined only two contests before, not for the prestige, but with the hope that we could use the prize money to make more books.
-We will probably not join any literary contests again, perhaps until the awards are bestowed by judges other than the usual old men (and women).
+We will probably not join any literary contests again, perhaps until the awards are bestowed by judges other than the usual men (and women).

 10. We take pains to avoid enabling capitalistic institutions and perpetuating institutional oppression.
 For example, we would never pay an exorbitant fee to participate in book fairs that are being held in commercial spaces, especially spaces owned by corporations that are involved in labor disputes, or had displaced communities and driven the local bookstores (and other small ventures) out of business.
-We prefer to sell our books directly in small press expos and Sunday markets, or by consignment in local bookstores that, like us, struggle to survive in this economy.
+We prefer to sell our books directly in small press expos and Sunday markets, or in local bookstores that, like us, struggle to survive in this economy.